UP-TO-DATE TEACHING STRATEGIES

 The Kinesthetic Learner

-These people are also scientific in nature and must interact with objects in order to learn about them (or learn about them in the best way possible).
+These people are also scientific in nature and must interact with objects to learn about them (or learn about them in the best way possible).

 None of these careers could be done without “hands-on experience.”
-Many of these jobs, with rare exception, are also trade professions that require an apprenticeship or shadowing.
+Many of these jobs, with rare exceptions, are also trade professions that require an apprenticeship or shadowing.